supertypeai/sectors-kb/recipe/quick_start_in_python/02_company_revenue_by_subsector_analysis.md

 - Management
 - Ownership

-But in this section, we will only cover the financials section, specifically the revenue and earning data, lets retrieve the data and merge it into our previous data.
+But in this section, we will only cover the financials section, specifically the revenue and earning data, let’s retrieve the data and merge it into our previous data.

 ```python
 data = []